 - You are able to function normally after nitrous, including driving your vehicle.

-Again, when it comes to anesthesia, our first priority is the patient's comfort and safety.
+Again, when it comes to anesthesia and sedation dentistry, our first priority is the patient's comfort and safety.
 If you have any concerns regarding the type of anesthesia that will be administered during your dental treatment, please do not hesitate to discuss your concerns with your doctor at the time of your visit.